PIONEER®BRAND PRODUCTS BETTA GRAZEBack to Technical Insights

 Betta Graze should be sown 35 - 45 days before it is required for silage or grazing, although not before the soil temperature, at 5 cm depth, reaches 15oC and is rising.
 In southern Australia, Betta Graze is an excellent crop to follow cereal silage or a late pasture silage cut in November/December.
 The cold tolerance of Betta Graze makes it the first summer forage to plant post winter and first to feed in central and northern Australia.

-For personalized advice on planting rates to suit your region and soil type, please contact your local Pioneer Area Manager or Pioneer Promoter.
+For personalised advice on planting rates to suit your region and soil type, please contact your local Pioneer® area manager or Pioneer® promoter.
 Crops planted at higher rates will have thinner stems and a higher yield potential.
 Broadcast sowing is not recommended as results are extremely variable.

 TIMING OF UTILISATION